top of page

 To be absolutely clear: I am not a technology expert.
 I am a busy and overwhelmed writer and editor trying to grapple with new and potentially industry-shaking developments.
 It should also be noted that AI developments move so quickly that this blog post will be out-of-date as soon as I post it!

+To be clear: I do not condone abusive behaviour towards people based on their AI stance.
 As I hope will become clear, it is up to each of us to decide how we will go forward, and that is a very personal decision.

 WHAT IS GENERATIVE AI?

-To be clear, when I use the term ‘generative AI’ I am referring to ‘deep-learning models that can generate high-quality text, images, and other content based on the data they were trained on’. (https://research.ibm.com/blog/what-is-generative-AI)
+To be clear, when I use the term ‘generative AI’ or 'gen-AI', I am referring to ‘deep-learning models that can generate high-quality text, images, and other content based on the data they were trained on’. (https://research.ibm.com/blog/what-is-generative-AI)

-OUR UNDERSTANDING OF THE WAY GENERATIVE AI WORKS
+HOW GENERATIVE AI WORKS

 A vending machine and a person's finger pushing a button on it

 In my understanding, those writers who wish to use generative AI as part of their creative process still need to invest many hours of work and thought into doing so.
-Coming up with and generating prompts which get the writer anywhere near where they want to be is a skill in itself, and (from my understanding) these writers are not generating an entire novel over a weekend.
+Coming up with and generating prompts which get the writer anywhere near where they want to be is a skill in itself, and – from my understanding – these writers are not generating an entire novel over a weekend.
 There are many rounds of experimentation and iteration, with significant written and structural input from the writer themselves, and with the usual rounds of editing and refining the story and the text.

 AIDING THE WRITING PROCESS?

 There’s no denying that the writing life is tough!
 Those of us who write fiction know how many hours go into conceptualising, crafting and honing our stories.
-No matter how much experience an individual writer has, each project is different, and each one creates challenges, plotholes, complexities, setbacks, and a myriad of other hurdles.
+No matter how much experience an individual writer has, each project is different, and each one creates challenges, plot holes, complexities, setbacks, and a myriad of other hurdles.

 Different coloured Duplo bricks numbered 0-9 in a row

 Is writing with a generative AI actually 'writing'?
-This is one of those murky grey areas which I don’t have a definitive answer for (and I don’t believe anyone else does either).
+This is one of those murky grey areas which I don’t have a definitive answer for – and I don’t believe anyone else does either.

 HELPING MARGINALISED COMMUNITIES?

-For decades, every new technological revolution has been badged as making our lives easier, when in reality differences in digital capability and access help worsen pre-existing societal inequality and make it even easier for those ‘lower down’ on the pecking order to be downtrodden and exploited for profit.
+For decades, every new technological revolution has been badged as making our lives easier, when in reality differences in digital capability and access help worsen pre-existing societal inequalities and make it even easier for those ‘lower down’ on the pecking order to be downtrodden and exploited for profit.

 HAVE COPYRIGHTED MATERIALS BEEN USED IN THE TRAINING?

-This seems like a good time to address what is, in my opinion, one of the biggest ethical concerns with generative AI models.
-There is little transparency regarding how these models make decisions, how they have been trained, and whether copyrighted materials have been used to train them.
-The developers are keeping quiet about this, but it is likely that writers’ copyrighted materials have been used to train the models.
-For example, Sudowrite's own FAQs state that the program can be made to plagiarise by inputting text it has seen before verbatim, e.g. Harry Potter.
+Sudowrite's own FAQs state that the program can be made to plagiarise by inputting text it has seen before verbatim, e.g. Harry Potter.
 The creators of Sudowrite discourage plagiarism, but how would this be possible if the Harry Potter series had not been ‘scraped'?

 Duplo firefighters: one threatening the other with an axe